Archives

 Epalrestat: Aldose Reductase Inhibitor for Diabetic and N...

-Epalrestat is a high-purity aldose reductase inhibitor used in diabetic complication and neuroprotection research.
-It directly targets the polyol pathway and activates the KEAP1/Nrf2 signaling axis, enabling reproducible studies in oxidative stress and Parkinson's disease models.
+Epalrestat stands out as a high-purity, robust aldose reductase inhibitor that empowers reproducible, mechanistically clear workflows for diabetic complication and neurodegeneration research.
+Its dual action—blocking the polyol pathway and activating KEAP1/Nrf2 signaling—enables advanced experimental designs in oxidative stress, diabetic neuropathy, and Parkinson’s disease models.

 -